Functions #

 if .Type

-is pointer to the inline anonymous struct, the function may return
+is pointer to the inline anonymous struct, the result is:

 *struct {